Holland Community Opera Fellowship

 Community Panel

 The Community Panel represents a diverse group of local community members who are committed to the success and future of the Holland Community Opera Fellowship.
-The panel considers high level strategic decisions and priorities, helping guide the Fellowship as it grows.
+The panel considers high level strategic decisions and priorities, helping guide the Fellowship as it serves the community.
 The panel is also a critical part of the Fellow selection process as they participate in informal meetings and interviews with final Fellow candidates.
 They convene as a group to review feedback from all candidates and provide their recommendation to Opera Omaha staff.

 25/26 Community Panel